 Elderberries may be diminutive in size, but they pack a mighty punch.
 Elderberries are rich in Vitamin A and B and are richer in Vitamin C than oranges.
 This can make them a great natural cold and flu remedy.

-Last winter I was plagued with the cold and flu, so this year I thought I’d make an elderberry syrup to to help ward off any pesky bugs over this coming winter.
+Last winter I was plagued with the cold and flu.
+This year I thought I’d make elderberry syrup to help ward off any pesky bugs over this coming winter.
 I added some extra vitamin C in the form of oranges and lemons just for good measure.